vjousse/vim-for-humans-book/rst/en/introduction.rst

 =========================

 - How to use |vim| as an "usual" editor first (you know, the type of text editors having syntax highlighting, allowing you to open files, to click using the mouse, …).
 In short, the demystification of |vim| that will allow you to go further.
-- How to move from classical text editon to the power of |vim|, baby step by baby step (it's where addiction begins).
+- How to move from classical text edition to the power of |vim|, baby step by baby step (it's where addiction begins).
 - How to do without the mouse and why it's the best thing that can happen to you when you're programming/writing text.
 - How you can easily deduce keyboard shortcuts with some simple rules.